ajielee/chez-leo/source/_posts/dotJS_2016.md

 We can't do this right now, but as the web develops at a high speed, it should be there soon.

+**Follow-up:**

+I found an article about `Service Worker`, you can read it here: *[« Service Worker, what are you ? »](http://kosamari.com/notes/Service-Worker-what-are-you)*.
+In general, `Service Worker` can intereact with browers without manual operation, but it can't interact DOM in pages, and we can't control over its lifecycle.

 <!--